FreeTAKTeam/FreeTAKHub-Installation/README.md

 # FreeTAKHub Installation

-Currently, FreeTAKHub has 5 components:
+Currently, FreeTAKHub has 6 components:

 1. FreeTAKServer (FTS)
 2. FreeTAKServer-UI
 3. WebMap Server
 4. Video Server (RTSP Server)
 5. Node-RED Server
+6. Mumble server

 The installation is a set of Ansible/Terraform scripts that allow you to: